kev-ops/Insurance.Server/README.md

 ## Insurance.WebApi

 This project is a web api project which client side is communication.
+Also acts a presentation layer since, it is the entry point of communication with the client side.
 This project usually needs the dependency of the application layer to perform its duties.

 ## Insurance.Test